Article I: The Mission of the Library’s Collections.

 Patron requests to purchase library materials will be considered and may be honored based upon GSC.

 Withdrawing materials is the permanent removal of those materials from the collection.
 The principles of access and the general selection criteria apply to the withdrawal of materials.
-Materials may be withdrawn based on lack of use, lack of space, poor condition, or age.
+Materials may be withdrawn based on outdated information, lack of use, lack of space , poor condition, or age.

 Materials may also be withdrawn if they no longer serve a purpose in the Library’s collection.
 Withdrawn materials may be donated to other institutions, offered on an equal basis to the public through the Friends of the Library Book Sales or discarded.
 The Library does not make special arrangements to give or sell withdrawn materials directly to patrons.

-The same criteria of selection used for purchased items is applied to gift materials.
-Works given to the Library but not added to the collection may be given to another library for its collection, may be donated to the Friends of the Cook Memorial Library for sale, or may be disposed of in some other manner.
+The same criteria of selection used for purchased items are applied to gift materials.
+Works given to the Library but not added to the collection may be given to another library for its collection, donated to the Friends of the Cook Memorial Library for sale, or disposed of in some other manner.
 Memorial or honor works are selected or approved by selection staff.

 The following procedure is intended to provide the most effective communication possible between the Library and an individual or group objecting to an item in the Library’s collection and to provide the level of review that will satisfy the objection.